Shorts: Europe and America

 Since about the time of World War II, when many soldiers served in tropical locations, adult men have worn shorts more often, especially in summer weather, but the perception of shorts as being only for young boys took several decades to change, and to some extent still exists in certain circles.
 Shorts would soon become more popular by the late 1960s as a result of the countercultural movement that defined the decade, and men and women started wearing jean shorts and other variants as the 1970s dawned.
 It would become more common for men to wear shorts as casual wear in summer, but much less so in cooler seasons.

+Wearing shorts remains uncommon in the office environment and are not typically considered part of the business casual dress code.

 Asia

 Shorts are not traditional clothing in some Asian countries.
 International trade and fashion trends have helped bring shorts to the East.
 They were first treated as taboo in countries like China, Japan, Korea and Vietnam because they conflicted with old traditions that women have to cover their body private parts and worries about sexual harassment.

 As time goes by, shorts are slowly accepted by people, especially young people.

 Now in Asia, wearing shorts is considered young, active, and energetic.
 They are a symbol of freedom from old rules and have helped promote gender equality.